 Behavior is a key early warning indicator that tells us a lot about students’ college-career readiness and likelihood of graduating.
 Whether or not you use a Positive Behavioral Interventions and Supports (PBIS) approach, your district is probably already tracking data on discipline referrals, suspensions, and detentions to understand behavior across your school sites.

-Yet, we know that systematically improving student behavior requires an understanding of the many factors that can affect behavior—from school climate, to student mindsets, to teacher training.
+Yet, we know that systematically improving student behavior requires an understanding of the many factors that can affect behavior—from school climate, to student mindsets, to teacher training in behavior-specific praise and other PBIS interventions.
 It's important to look at the root causes of student misbehavior to help us intervene before behavior becomes an issue.
 Could social-emotional learning (SEL) play a role in preventing behavior problems?

 In this episode of Research Minute with Dr. Sam Moulton, Research Director at Panorama, shares our new research on the relationship between student behavior, SEL, and other key demographic variables.